songlim327/sql-connect-doc/docs/general/advanced-usage.md

 <Image path="/img/general/pdf-print-1.png" />

-The pdf will be open in a new tab, you can then print using your local printer.
+The pdf will be open in your new tab, you can then select your local printer and print.

 ---
 ### SQL Connect Printer